PerlinWarp/YearOfAI/README.md

 Made a 3 step system for testing ML models and backing up cronjobs.

 #### Day 65 - 6th of March
-Compared our different models using the accuracy checker
+Compared our different models using the accuracy checker.

+#### Day 66 - 7th of March
+Adding Sentry tracking to submissions.